-SAN FRANCISCO (AP) - A federal appeals court has overturned the conviction of a San Diego man who authorities say posted Internet messages threatening Barack Obama during his 2008 presidential campaign.
+SAN FRANCISCO (AP) — A federal appeals court on Tuesday overturned the conviction of a man who posted Internet messages threatening Barack Obama during his 2008 presidential campaign.

-A divided three-judge panel of the 9th U.S. Circuit Court of Appeals on Tuesday ruled that Walter Bagdasarian's violent and racist screed against Obama was "repugnant" but not criminal.
+A divided three-judge panel of the 9th U.S. Circuit Court of Appeals ruled that Walter Bagdasarian's violent and racist screeds against Obama were "repugnant" but not criminal.
+The court also said it was obvious the San Diego man wasn't planning to attack the candidate and that the postings were protected by Bagdasarian's free speech rights.

-Bagdasarian was convicted in a lower court of two felony counts of threatening a major presidential candidate.
+Bagdasarian was convicted in 2009 of two felony counts of threatening a major presidential candidate.

-Bagdasarian has said he was drunk that night.
+Bagdasarian admitted posting the messages, but said he was drunk and joking.

 Copyright 2011 The Associated Press.